octobercms/docs/3.x/extend/importexport/controller.md

+---
+subtitle: Adds importing and exporting features to a page.
+---
 # Import Export Controller

-**Import Export Behavior** is a controller modifier that provides features for importing and exporting data.
+The `Backend\Behaviors\ImportExportController` class is a controller behavior that provides features for importing and exporting data.
 The behavior provides two pages called Import and Export.
 The Import page allows a user to upload a CSV file and match the columns to the database.
 The Export page is the opposite and allows a user to download columns from the database as a CSV file.
 The behavior provides the controller actions `import()` and `export()`.

 The behavior configuration is defined in two parts, each part depends on a special model class along with a list and form field definition file.
 To use the importing and exporting behavior you should add it to the `$implement` property of the controller class.
 Also, the `$importExportConfig` class property should be defined and its value should refer to the YAML file used for configuring the behavior options.